 Read Rate will be initiated when the associated button position is selected.
-Read Rate will perform decodes/second and is the same as sending a <C> from ESP's Terminal.
-To exit Read Rate, quickly press and release the EZ Button.
+Read Rate will perform decodes/second and is the same as sending a <C> from the terminal.
+To exit Read Rate Mode quickly press and release the EZ button.